kpalac/smallsem/README.txt

 You can learn new texts by using SmallSemTrainer class or command:

-    smallsem.py --lang=[SOME LANGUAGE SYMGOL] --learn-from-dir [DIRECTORY WITH PLAINTEXT]
+    smallsem.py --lang=[SOME LANGUAGE SYMBOL] --learn-from-dir [DIRECTORY WITH PLAINTEXT]

 Text provided should be in plaintext.
 The bigger the database the more accurate extraction is.
 Language data is stored in separate folder.